AaronwithoneA/PACK/Development_README.md

 There will be two React components in this project:

-`board.jsx`: This file will handle the logic for the board, including matching cards, and deciding when the game has been won.
+'board.jsx': This file will handle the logic for the board, including matching cards, and deciding when the game has been won.

-`card.jsx':  This file will contain the logic for the individual card objects.
+'card.jsx':  This file will contain the logic for the individual card objects.

 ### Implementation Timeline